-All programs of study and applications for admission to candidacy for the degree of Master of Science shall be in the charge of the Curriculum Committee; and recommendations to the Faculty for the award of the degree shall be made by this committee, all such actions being taken in general after consideration of recommendations by the department concerned.
+All programs of study, and applications for admission to candidacy for the degree of Master of Science shall be in charge of the Committee on the

+Course in Science (in case the advanced work is to be astronomy, biology, chemistry, chemical engineering, geology, geophysics, mathematics, or physics), or of the Committee on the Course in Engineering (in case the work is to be in civil, mechanical, or electrical engineering, in engineering science, or in aeronautics); and recommendations to the Faculty for the award of the degree shall be made by the appropriate one of these committees, all such actions being taken in general after consideration of recommendations by the department concerned.

 A student before entering upon work for the degree of Master of Science should, after consultation with the department concerned, submit a plan of study, and make application to the committee in charge for acceptance as a candidate for that degree.
-Application forms for admission to candidacy for these degrees may be obtained from the Registrar, and must be submitted not later than the sixth of the academic year in which the degree is to be granted.
+Application forms for admission to candidacy for these degrees may be obtained from the Registrar, and must be submitted not later than the sixth week of the academic year in which the degree is to be granted.